nick-ng/poe-map-team/LAB_GEMS.md

 - 2.5 Flameblast (2, Flameblast of Celerity, Flameblast of Contraction)
 - 2.5 Ice Nova (2, Ice Nova of Frostbolts, Ice Nova of Deep Freeze)
 - 2.5 Soulrend (2, Soulrend of the Spiral, Soulrend of Reaping)
-- 2.5 Blink Arrow (2, Blink Arrow of Bombarding Clones, Blink Arrow of Prismatic Clones)
 - 2.3 Tornado (3, Tornado of Elemental Turbulence, Tornado Shot, Tornado Shot of Cloudburst)
 - 2.3 Vortex (1, Vortex of Projection)
+- 2.3 Ethereal Knives (2, Ethereal Knives of the Massacre, Ethereal Knives of Lingering Blades)
 - 2.0 Dominating Blow (1, Dominating Blow of Inspiring)
 - 2.0 Exsanguinate (1, Exsanguinate of Transmission)
-- 2.0 Ethereal Knives (2, Ethereal Knives of the Massacre, Ethereal Knives of Lingering Blades)
 - 2.0 Frenzy (1, Frenzy of Onslaught)
 - 2.0 Snipe (1, Sniper's Mark)
 - 2.0 Summon Ice Golem (2, Summon Ice Golem of Hordes, Summon Ice Golem of Shattering)